-importance on forest temperature sensitivity might be illustrated by the following considerations: If species are unfavourably distributed within the forest (low Ω{AWP}), the AWP of the forest is low and in consequence, the SI values are low as well (see Appendix).
-If AWP is low the forest will suffer from increasing temperatures, which results in negative slopes (Δ AWP / Δ T).
-These values are than divided by low AWP values (Equation 4), which results in large negative values of SI{MAT} and SI{Q95} .
+In this study, we use the new index Ω{AWP} called the species distribution index (Bohn and Huth, 2017). Ω{AWP} is the ratio between current AWP and the highest possible AWP of the forest which can be reached due to shuffling of species identities.
+Its huge importance on forest temperature sensitivity might be illustrated by the following considerations: If species are unfavourably distributed within the forest (low Ω{AWP}), the AWP of the forest is low and, in consequence, the SI values are low as well (see Appendix).
+If the AWP is low the forest will suffer from increasing temperatures, which results in negative slopes (Equation 2).
+These values are then divided by low AWP values (Equation 4), which results in large negative values of SI{MAT} and SI{Q95} .
 (See Appendix B5).

-Increasing functional diversity (Rao's Q) stabilizes the forests' sensitivity to temperature.
+Increasing functional diversity (Rao's Q) stabilised the forests' sensitivity to temperature.
 This corresponds to results of Morin et al. (2014) and the theoretical consideration of Yachi and Loreau (1999).
-The analysis of the single species can give additional insight into the mechanisms behind those species that benefit the most from temperature increase, which are deciduous trees under most conditions.
+The analysis of the single species can give additional insight into the mechanisms behind those species that benefited the most from temperature increase, which were deciduous trees under most conditions.
 This is reasonable as warmer regions host more deciduous species than needle-leaf species.
-The highest functional diversity (Rao's Q) instead occurs in mixtures of deciduous and needle-leaf trees (Appendix B5 Fig. B7).
-As only two needle-leaf species are considered here in the species pool, low Rao's Q values are dominated by mixtures of deciduous trees.
-Such deciduous tree mixtures mostly benefit from temperature increases.
-In consequence, mixtures with high Rao's Q values which mostly include both functional types react more poorly (Fig. 3; Appendix B5 Fig. B7).
+The highest functional diversity (Rao's Q), one the other hand, occured in mixtures of deciduous and needle-leaf trees (Appendix B5 Fig. B7).
+As only two needle-leaf species were considered here in the species pool, low Rao's Q values were dominated by mixtures of deciduous trees.
+Such deciduous tree mixtures mostly benefited from temperature increases.
+In consequence, mixtures with high Rao's Q values, which mostly included both functional types, reacted more poorly (Fig. 4; Appendix B5 Fig. B7).

-We developed two diagrams that show the species with the highest temperature sensitivity and with the highest productivity for different conditions (available light and height of a tree) (Fig. 6).
-Interestingly, the species with the highest productivity differ from the species that benefit most from rising temperatures in many cases.
-This has important consequences.
-The highest benefit due to increasing temperatures obtain forests with high but not maximal Ω{AWP} (Fig. 4).
-Additionally, deciduous trees benefit more than coniferous trees from rising temperatures (Fig. 6, Appendix B5, Fig. B7).
-Hence, young forests should consist
+We developed two diagrams that show the species with the highest temperature sensitivity and with the highest productivity for different conditions (available light and height of a tree) (Fig. 7).
+Interestingly, the species with the highest productivity differed from the species that benefit most from rising temperatures in many cases.
+This has important implications.
+The highest benefit due to increasing temperatures was optained by forests with high but not maximal Ω{AWP} (Fig. 5).
+Additionally, deciduous trees benefited more than coniferous trees from rising temperatures (Fig. 7, Appendix B5, Fig. B7).
+Hence, young forests should consist of deciduous trees (compare Fig. 6, forest A, and Fig. 7), although the highest productivity values are found for coniferous trees (Fig. 7; forest A).
+Forests including large trees obtained the highest sensitivity values if intermediate sized trees differed in their species identity from the largest trees (Fig. 7).

-Figure 6.
+Figure 7.
 Graphic (a) shows which species have the highest productivity (Ω{AWP} value of 1) under the current climate for different heights and different light conditions.
-Graphic (b) shows which species shows the highest increase of productivity due to rising temperatures for different heights und different light conditions.
+Graphic (b) shows which species shows the highest increase in productivity due to rising temperatures for different heights und different light conditions.
 Red colours indicate coniferous trees, whereas green colours indicate deciduous trees.
 Darker colours indicate late successional species, whereas lighter colours indicate pioneers.
 The dots indicate the different trees of the two forest examples (A and B).
 The white dots belong to trees with the corresponding number of forest A. Note, that all trees have the same height and the same light, so all five dots are at the same place in the diagram.
-Gray dots belong to the corresponding trees with the same number of forest B.
+Grey dots belong to the corresponding trees with the same number of forest B.